ekatzenstein/create-react-app-fullstack/README.md

 After running *fullstack*, confirm that you want to eject and the remaining steps will update your app with Express and Sequelize.
 Currently, an eject is required on create-react-app to get it working properly.
 I'm exploring ways to work around this.

+If the app is already ejected, the first *eject* prompt is bypassed.
+The second prompt confirms that you want to run *fullstack* on your project.
+This command will add/overwrite/remove files in your *src*, *db*, *server*, and *scripts* folders.
+Since you're likely running this function at the beginning of a project, it shouldn't be an issue.
+But if you're in the middle of development, this prompt is a security net.
+After accepting the prompt, the project will install dependencies and template files.

 #### remember to seed the database!

 After the *fullstack* completes, run the command below to add dummy data to the database: `npm run seed`